 Our range of charcuterie is produced from Mangalitsa pork, where demand outweighs supply from our own herd, we source local free range pork and beef to maintain quality meat for our products.

-Our pigs are never injected with hormones or antibiotics and are slaughtered under the Humane Slaughter protocol, which means the animals are stunned first.
+Our pigs are never injected with hormones or antibiotics and are slaughtered under the Humane Slaughter protocol.